ynerant/backup-mx/README.md

 ENV vars
 $HOSTNAME = Postfix myhostname
 $DOMAINS = Domains for relaying
+$RELAYHOST = The nexthop SMTP server where postponed mails are delivered
 ```

+The `/var/spool/postfix` should be secured in a volume to avoid losing some mails.

 ### `DOMAINS`

-Postfix will try to deliver emails asap to the primary server.
+Postfix will try to deliver emails asap to the primary server, defined in `$RELAYHOST`.

 ## Security